xnih/satori/README.md

 # satori
-Python rewrite of passive OS fingerprinting tool
+Python rewrite of passive OS fingerprinting tool.

+It currently supports fingerprinting by the following means:
+- DHCP
+- TCP
+- HTTP (User Agent and Server)
+- SMB (TCP and UDP)

 This program was started back in 2004 and had a decent life as a windows program, doing passive OS fingerprinting for 10 years with regular updates, but it feel by the wayside.
 It has been a goal to get it back out here, written in something that I could share the code with others.